sadmanca/2023-fall-ece344-documentation/docs/04-threads.md

 We will never use your commit times (or file access times) as proof of submission, only when you push your code to the course Git server.

+## Common Issues

+You do need to be careful about data races, we do have concurrency.
+Most of the very difficult to debug cases involve data races.

+### Segfault in `swapcontext`

+When you create your thread control block, you should not have `ucontext_t` as a field.
+You should have `ucontext_t *` instead.
+If you have `ucontext_t` the address you give to `swapcontext` may not be valid if you have to increase the size of your dynamically allocated TCB array (`reallocarray` may move the array).
+Therefore, you should `malloc` the `ucontext_t` separately so the address of the `ucontext_t` does not change, even if the array moves.

 [pro-git]: https://git-scm.com/book/en/v2/